-Hidden within the Mount Hood National Forest, the scenic Buck Lake sits at 4,080 feet elevation, 68 miles away from the Portland downtown.
-Whether you're seeking destination to spend with your friends or solitude in serene forest setting near the water, then Buck Lake is the place for you.
+Hidden deep within the Mount Hood National Forest, the scenic Buck Lake sits at 4,080 feet elevation, 68 miles away from the Portland downtown.
+Whether you're seeking a destination to spend time with your friends or in solitude at a serene forest setting near the water, then Buck Lake is the place for you.

+The lake is accessed by foot only making this destination secluded, tranquil and pristine.
 The trail to the lake starts from a pullout at a single lane of Forest Road 210.
-Easy for most people, a half-mile hike will take you through beautiful stands of old and young fir trees to the eastern shore of the aquamarine colored lake.
-The trail starts at 3,280 feet above see level and climbs at a moderate grade to 4,080 feet.
-Among the reasons for the maintained seclusion, tranquility and pristine nature of this gem, is that it can be accessible by foot.
+Easy for most people, a half-mile hike will take you through beautiful stands of old and young fir trees to the eastern shore of the aquamarine-colored lake.
+The trail starts at 3,280 feet above sea level and climbs at a moderate grade to 4,080 feet.

 Buck Lake is fed from snowmelt and rain.
-Placid surface of the transparent to bottom water allows to appreciate the sight of the rocks and logs on the lake bottom.
+The placid surface of the transparent water allows to appreciate the sight of the rocks and logs on the lake bottom.
 You may even be able to catch a glimpse of fish in the water.
 Also, the lake is home to large salamander populations.
 This is a good idea to explore the lake on your personal floating device using a swim mask.

 There are no toilet or garbage facilities on the site.
 Please leave the lake shores clean.
-Pack out all trash and properly dispose of waste.
+Pack and carry out all trash and dispose of waste properly.